TechnipFMC (FTI) was Downgraded to a Hold Rating at Kepler Capital

-In a report released yesterday, Kevin Roger from Kepler Capital downgraded TechnipFMC (FTI) to Hold, with a price target of EUR5.70.
-The company’s shares closed last Monday at $7.08, close to its 52-week low of $4.49.
+Kepler Capital analyst Kevin Roger downgraded TechnipFMC (FTI) to Hold yesterday and set a price target of EUR5.70.
+The company’s shares closed last Monday at $7.05, close to its 52-week low of $4.49.

-According to TipRanks.com, Roger is ranked 0 out of 5 stars with an average return of -19.6% and a 16.1% success rate.
+According to TipRanks.com, Roger is currently ranked with no stars on a 0-5 star ranking scale, with an average return of -20.0% and a 15.9% success rate.
 Roger covers the Industrial Goods sector, focusing on stocks such as Kvaerner ASA, BW Offshore, and Archer.

-Currently, the analyst consensus on TechnipFMC is a Strong Buy with an average price target of $15.84, a 132.6% upside from current levels.
+TechnipFMC has an analyst consensus of Moderate Buy, with a price target consensus of $15.01, a 128.1% upside from current levels.
 In a report issued on March 16, Tudor Pickering also downgraded the stock to Hold.

 See today’s analyst top recommended stocks >>